How to Increase your Milk Supply

 Before your mature milk comes in, your body makes a small amount of breast milk called colostrum.
 Colostrum is a special type of milk that is rich in nutrients and antibodies (proteins that protect your baby's immune system).
 Your mature milk will come in about 2 to 5 days after your baby is born.
-Your breasts can produce enough milk for your baby if he is latched on well, and you feed him regularly and often.
+Your breasts can produce enough milk for your baby if he or she is latched on well, and you feed him or her regularly and often.
 Some things can affect your milk supply.
 You can increase your milk supply again if it decreases.

 What can cause my breast milk supply to decrease?

 - Stress can decrease your milk supply.
 As a new mother, you may have increased stress, be very tired, or worry more.
 Stress may cause you to breastfeed less often or for shorter periods of time.

 What are the signs that my breast milk supply may be low?

-- Your baby looks like he is losing weight.
+- Your baby looks like he or she is losing weight.

 - Your baby is 4 or more days old and has fewer than 6 wet diapers a day.

 - Your baby is 4 or more days old and has fewer than 3 bowel movements a day.

-- Your baby shows signs of hunger more often than usual or acts like he did not get enough milk after a feeding.
-He also may not sleep well.
+- Your baby shows signs of hunger more often than usual or acts like he or she did not get enough milk after a feeding.
+He or she also may not sleep well.

 - You do not feel or see changes in your breasts, such as fullness before feeding and softness after.
 You should see these changes within 5 days of giving birth.